FergusDonnan/PyROA/README.md

 The code is easy to use with example jupyter notebooks provided, demonstrating each of the three main uses.
 The code is ran by specifying a directory which contains each of the lightcurves as a .dat file with the columns being time, flux, flux_err in that order.
 All that is also needed is to specify the prior, specifically the limits of a uniform prior on each of the parameters.

+If you have any queries, email me at: fergus.donnan@physics.ox.ac.uk

 ## Installation